Skip to content

 /add-output-fileAccepts new output data via file input, callable

-/remove-outputsDeletes runs by index, alias, run_start, tags, limit or 'all=true' for all outputs, callable
+/remove-outputsDeletes runs by index, alias, run_start, tags, limit or 'all=true' for all outputs.
+Automatically deletes the associated log file from robot_logs/ if one exists, callable

 /get-logsReturns a JSON list of stored logs on the server (log_name), callable

-/add-logUpload HTML a log file and associate them with runs (for uselogs), callable
+/add-logUpload HTML a log file and associate them with runs (for Log Linking), callable

-/add-log-fileUpload a HTML log file (for uselogs), callable
+/add-log-fileUpload a HTML log file (for Log Linking), callable

 /remove-logRemove previously uploaded log files or provide 'all=true' for all logs, callable